AI-Assisted Low-Field MRI Revolutionizes Healthcare at CHUV: Benefits, Advantages, and Future Applications

 The specialist further assures that it is more comfortable for patients thanks to a wider opening.
 This will reduce children’s anxiety and claustrophobic people’s stress during exams.
 This particularity also opens the way to interventions guided by MRI, “because we can guide tools with the hands inside the machine, which we cannot do on a device with a high magnetic field”, concludes the teacher.

-This “low-field” MRI could be very useful for young patients with cystic fibrosis who need to undergo regular radiological examinations.
+This “low-field” MRI might be very useful for young patients with cystic fibrosis who need to undergo regular radiological examinations.
 Because it will guarantee monitoring of respiratory capacities while protecting patients from X-rays emitted by conventional scanners, explains the CHUV.
-Patients suffering from congenital heart diseases could also greatly benefit from this new technology.
+Patients suffering from congenital heart diseases might also greatly benefit from this new technology.
 MRI should make their heart examinations more time-efficient and less dependent on the presence of specialized personnel.
 Finally, advances in the field of fetal magnetic resonance imaging are also expected, particularly in the heart and brain.

 1701914932